Drishya 2

-Drishya 2 is a 2021 Indian Kannada-language crime thriller film directed by P. Vasu and produced by Zee Studios and Mukesh R Mehta, Seetharam GVS, CV Sarathi Under E4 Entertainment.
-The film stars Ravichandran, Navya Nair, Prabhu, and Asha Sharath.
-It is a remake of the 2021 Malayalam film Drishyam 2, and a sequel to Drishya.
+Drishya 2 is a 2021 Indian Kannada-language crime drama film directed by P. Vasu and produced by E4 Entertainment.
+The film stars Ravichandran, Navya Nair, Aarohi Narayan, Unnathi, Asha Sharath, Pramod Shetty, Prabhu, and Anant Nag.
+It is a remake of the 2021 Malayalam film Drishyam 2 (2021) and a sequel to Drishya (2014).

-The film released to positive reviews and was a decent hit at the box office.
-It was one of the successful movies of 2021.
-Unlike the original which released VOD on Amazon Prime Video, the film saw a theatrical release and was regarded as one of the important movies which attracted the family audiences to theatres.
+The film was released on 10 December 2021, and received positive reviews from critics.

 Plot

-On the night of 3 March 2014, A convict named Annappa is on the run from the authorities for murdering his brother-in-law.
+On the night of 3 March 2014, a convict named Annappa is on the run from the authorities for murdering his brother-in-law.
 Hiding behind an unfinished police station, he sees Rajendra emerging from it.
 Afterwards, he attempts to apologize to his wife, but end up being arrested by the police.

 Seven years later, Rajendra, Seetha, Sindhu and Shreya are leading a more prosperous life.
 Rajendra is now a successful businessman, and owner of a movie theatre who yearns to produce a film of his own, despite his family's strong reservations.
 He is in constant contact with a renowned screenwriter named Vijayshankar, to develop the plot.

 However, Sindhu has recurring episodes of epilepsy and has PTSD – a direct consequence of her fears of being arrested, on account of her complicity in the murder of Tarun Chandrasekhar.
 Jealous of the family's rise in wealth, a number of villagers have resorted to spreading rumours about Sindhu having "venereal connections" with Tarun – much to Seetha's distress.

 Seetha's only source of solace is her friendly neighbor Savitha – a government clerk, who is often abused by her alcoholic husband, Joseph – a real estate broker.
 The Karnataka Police has been humiliated in their inability to decipher the truth behind Tarun's case.
 Meanwhile, Rajendra has an encounter with Tarun's father Mr. Chandrasekhar, who vainly begs the former to disclose the location of his son's remains.

 Meanwhile, Shreya comes home for spring break and invites her friends for a house party, despite Seetha's objections.
 With Rajendra remaining aloof to her concerns, Seetha spends more time with Savitha, and on one occasion, inadvertently blurts on the truth about her family's complicity in Tarun's death.
 Unbeknownst to her, Savitha and Joseph are actually married undercover cops, assigned by IG Prathap Narayan, who is a close friend and colleague of Roopa.

 Annappa is released from prison.
 After struggling to make amends with his now-estranged family, he seeks to find employment.
 While coming to know that Rajendra's case is still ongoing, he recollects Rajendra's presence at the police station which was under construction.
 Realizing that Rajendra was indeed complicit in the murder, he tips Prathap – who later summons Roopa and Chandrasekhar from the U.S.A.